|Weebly website builder standout features|

 If e-commerce is your main goal, that might be a good idea because Square Online is specifically made for it.
 However, you won’t have nearly as much flexibility with the design of your website and you don’t get a blog.
 And Weebly is one of the few website builders that allow you to sell online for free, not counting transaction fees, of course.

 Adding a product is super easy — just fill in the blank fields, add a photo, and save.
-When you’re ready to create a product page, you can import the products while editing your site.
+When you’re ready to create a products page, you can import the products while editing your site.
 The e-commerce features you have access to, such as abandoned cart recovery, will depend on the plan you’ve chosen.

 You have the option of using Square, PayPal, or Stripe as your payment processor.
 Just connect the processor(s) of your choice and add your account information or sign up for one.
 At this point, I also filled out my store information and set up tax locations for my state.